-Last year, I was digging around for space rocks — that’s movies about space rocks — to compile a list of every asteroid and comet disaster movie ever made, from the very first silent film in 1916, to the major blockbusters that launch at us every special effect that digital mastery can conjure up today.
-And a handful of TV shows.
+Part of last year I spent digging around for space rocks — that’s movies about space rocks — the idea being to compile a list of every asteroid and comet disaster movie ever made, from the very first silent film in 1916, to the major blockbusters that launch at us every special effect that digital mastery can conjure up today.
+The next big task was to watch them all.

-Here’s the A to Z list which provides links to where you can watch all the drama, because tracking down some of the more obscure titles is a challenge in itself.
-And fans can rest assured that the asteroid and comet impact disaster genre is not extinct, with at least three releases in 2020 and 2021.
+And here it is.
+An A to Z list which provides links to where you can watch all the drama, because tracking down some of the more obscure titles is a challenge in itself — and fans can rest assured that the asteroid and comet impact disaster genre is not extinct, with at least four releases in 2020 and 2021.

 If I were to pick a handful of recommendations to watch from the full A to Z list, I would choose these:

 Start with the first ever comet impact movie The End of the World (1916), and then watch A Fire in the Sky (1978), the one that revived a lost genre and provided a more realistic story than all others up to that point.
 Then watch the mini-series Salvation (2017/18), a story which encompasses almost everything featured in all the other movies combined and undertakes relentless attempts of everything known to man to try and mitigate the disaster and methods which must be invented regardless of cost or consequence.
 Then watch The Expanse (2015—) but you’ll need to commit — but if you have, literally, only minutes to spare, watch the short film Hope (2016) and the comedy sketch The Size of Texas (2011).

 For a more realistic telling of what might happen before, during and after a massive impact, watch the docu-drama The Super Comet (2007), or for a light-hearted take on the events watch the opening episode of Season 2 of The Onion News Network (2011).
 If you want a giant creature to overcome along with the incoming rock, watch the Japanese films Warning from Space (1956) and Gorath (1962).